vaib-dev/Courses/4-software-engineering/5-software-design.md

 A picture is worth a thousand words, UML (Unified Modeling Language) is a standard language for specifying, visualizing, constructing, and documenting the artifacts of software systems.
 UML was created by the Object Management Group (OMG) and UML 1.0 specification draft was proposed to the OMG in January 1997.
 It was initially started to capture the behavior of complex software and non-software system and now it has become an OMG standard.

 ### Goals of UML
-A picture is worth a thousand words, this idiom absolutely fits describing UML.
 Object-oriented concepts were introduced much earlier than UML.
 At that point of time, there were no standard methodologies to organize and consolidate the object-oriented development.
 It was then that UML came into the picture.

 There are many goals for developing UML but the most important is to define some general-purpose modeling language, which all modelers can use and it also needs to be made simple to understand and use.Now we will discuss all the UML building blocks.
 The building blocks of UML can be defined as −
 1. Things